 The CID standard match sequence is run when the “Finish” button is clicked on the Manual Payments main page.
 A CID will be assigned based on the standard match sequence (Email match).
 If there is no email added, a CID will not be assigned.

 After this main page, there is a confirmation page where you have the option to add or edit the name and email fields and send a receipt.
 If you add or edit information on this page, the original transaction will be edited, so the match sequence must run again when the “Save” button is clicked.
-If there was already a CID assigned to the transaction from the main page, nothing will happen (since CID is already associated with a transaction).
+If there was already a CID assigned to the transaction from the main page, nothing would happen (since CID is already associated with a transaction).

 Alternative Associated Match Sequence: Based on existing associated CID